0x44RU5H/0x44RU5H/README.md

 # Hi there, I am Aarush Gupta 👋
+I am a young pythonista, living the life of ever-busy life of a student.
+I love writing, code, Einstein, and all things computer.

 ### I can program in a couple of languages ✨
 - Python